canonical/oci-factory/README.md

 ### As a **Maintainer** ⛏ 🪨

+Maintainers can request new image builds and releases by either creating Pull Requests (PRs) or via the OCI Factory CLI Client.

+#### 1. With Pull Requests

-Maintainers shall use Pull Requests (PRs) as an interface for asking the OCI Factory to build their images.
+Maintainers can use Pull Requests (PRs) as an interface for asking the OCI Factory to build their images.
 Here's what you should do and know before you make your first PR as a Maintainer: